hannajiangg/326-Group-Project/README.md

 # Getting Started

 1. Download or clone this repository to your local machine.
+2. Ensure that `.env` is present.
+If not, email one of the team members for access.
 2. Open your terminal.
 3. Navigate to the project directory.
 4. Run `npm install` to install dependencies.